czephyr/czephyr/README.md

 * Learning Go
 * A GCP certification
 * Switching to Pytorch
-* Impactufl Machine Learning applications
+* Impactful Machine Learning applications
+* Delve into Recommending Systems

 #### Some of the stuff I know
 <p align="left">